automerge/mpl/README.md

   }
 }
 ```

-In the code above, replace `some token` with the Slack token that you obtained by *TODO instructions*.

 Start two clients and try incrementing the counter by clicking the button, and you should see the counters synchronize on both clients: